Fieldbus Coupler PCB: The Nerve Center and Cornerstone of Reliability for Industrial Automation Networks

 • Enterprise Level

 ERP, MES systems.
-For enterprise resource planning and production execution management.
+For enterprise resource planning and manufacturing execution management.

 • Management Level

 SCADA, HMI systems.
-For data monitoring, visualization, and process control.
+Used for data monitoring, visualization, and process control.

 • Control Level

-PLCs, DCSs.
-Execute control logic, serving as the brain of automation.
+PLCs, DCS.
+Executes control logic, serving as the brain of automation.

 • Field Level